commercetools/commercetools-php-sdk/README.md

 ### Example

-You can use the example directory with the built-in php web server.
-Add to the example directory a file called "myapp.ini".
+You can use the docroot directory with the built-in php web server.
+Add to the docroot directory a file called "myapp.ini".
 Add following content and setup with your API credentials:

 ```ini
 [sphere]